 III.
-No-Fault and Auto Liability Insurance Costs
+No-Fault, Auto Liability, and Physical Damage Claim Costs

 To gain a better understanding of what was causing Michigan to have such high auto insurance premiums, it is helpful to review the underlying costs of providing this coverage.
-Here we consider the average loss cost (total claims costs divided by earned exposures) - also known as the "pure premium" - for the liability coverages and the frequency and severity of liability claims.
-The coverages relevant to this review are PIP and bodily injury liability (BIL).
+Here we consider the average loss costs (total claims costs divided by earned exposures) - also known as the "pure premiums" - for the liability coverages and the frequency and severity of liability claims.
+The coverages most relevant to this review are PIP and bodily injury liability (BIL) as they were the focus of the 2019 legislation.
+We also review claims costs for the physical damage coverages - collision and comprehensive - to complete the picture on the drivers of auto insurance premiums.